Same-sex marriage in Vermont: Statistics

 In the first year that civil unions were available, 2,479 same-sex couples formed Vermont civil unions.
 Only 502 of those couples were Vermont residents.
 About two-thirds were women.
 Polls showed the public remained equally divided.
 Dean commented: "None of the dire predictions have come true.
 There was a big rhubarb, a lot of fear-mongering, and now people realize there was nothing to be afraid of."
 Civil unions were hardly mentioned as an issue in the 2002 gubernatorial election, a three-way race won by Jim Douglas, a Republican who was not interested in renewing the contentious debate.
 The gains made by opponents of civil unions receded in the Assembly in that year as well, as the Democrats grew their majority in the Senate and Republicans gave back some of their 2000 gains in the House.
 By October 8, 2004, 7,201 couples had entered into civil unions in Vermont.
-That November, even as 11 states voted for amendments to their constitutions that would ban same-sex marriage, several of which banned civil unions as well, in Vermont, Democrats took back control of the state House of Representatives and an exit poll conducted for the Associated Press reported that 40% of Vermont voters supported same-sex marriage, an additional 37% backed civil unions, and 21% supported neither.
+That November, even as eleven states voted for amendments to their constitutions that would ban same-sex marriage, several of which banned civil unions as well, in Vermont, Democrats took back control of the House of Representatives, and an exit poll conducted for the Associated Press reported that 40% of Vermont voters supported same-sex marriage, an additional 37% backed civil unions, and 21% supported neither.
 When same-sex marriage supporters in Massachusetts experienced no voter backlash that November, Marty Rouse, campaign director with the advocacy group MassEquality, said: "I think Vermont helped to educate Massachusetts.
 Because of the geographical proximity of the two states, Massachusetts residents got to see that equal marriage rights for same-sex couples were not as frightening as some might have thought."

-The ability to enter a civil union ended on September 1, 2009, after same-sex marriage legislation came into effect.
-Civil unions performed prior to this date remain recognized as such, and the couples may "update" their relationships into marriage upon request.
+The ability to enter a civil union ended on September 1, 2009, following the legalization of same-sex marriage.
+Civil unions performed prior to this date remain recognized, and couples may convert their relationships into marriages upon request.
 According to the Vermont Department of Health, almost 9,000 civil unions had taken place in Vermont up to 2009: 1,704 in 2000, 1,875 in 2001, 1,707 in 2002, 1,397 in 2003, 712 in 2004, 452 in 2005, 429 in 2006, 352 in 2007, 268 in 2008, and 100 in 2009.